Dengue vaccine: TDENV PIV

 TDENV PIV (tetravalent dengue virus purified inactivated vaccine) is undergoing phase I trials as part of a collaboration between GlaxoSmithKline (GSK) and the Walter Reed Army Institute of Research (WRAIR).
 A synergistic formulation with another live attenuated candidate vaccine (prime-boost strategy) is also being evaluated in a phase II study.
 In prime-boosting, one type of vaccine is followed by a boost with another type in an attempt to improve immunogenicity.

 V180

 Merck is studying recombinant subunit vaccines expressed in Drosophila cells.
-As of 2019, it has completed phase I stage and V180 formulations found to be generally well tolerated.
+As of 2019, it had completed phase I stage and found V180 formulations to be generally well tolerated.

 DNA vaccines

 In 2011, the Naval Medical Research Center attempted to develop a monovalent DNA plasmid vaccine, but early results showed it to be only moderately immunogenic.

 Society and culture

 Legal status

 On 13 October 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Qdenga, intended for prophylaxis against dengue disease.
 The applicant for this medicinal product is Takeda GmbH.
 The active substance of Qdenga is dengue tetravalent vaccine (live, attenuated), a viral vaccine containing live attenuated dengue viruses which replicate locally and elicit humoral and cellular immune responses against the four dengue virus serotypes.
 Qdenga was approved for medical use in the European Union in December 2022.

 In February 2023, Qdenga was approved by the UK Medicines and Healthcare products Regulatory Agency (MHRA) for people aged four years and older.

+In April 2023, the National Administration of Drugs, Food and Medical Technology (ANMAT) gave the green light to the use of the tetravalent vaccine TAK-003 known as Qdenga, developed by the Japanese laboratory Takeda Pharmaceutical Company, making it the only vaccine approved to date. to combat dengue in Argentina.
+It has been used in the 2024 dengue epidemic.

+In July 2023, Takeda withdrew its application for Qdenga before the FDA, citing the FDA's requirement for additional data not captured in the phase III studies.